The Importance of Graphic Design in Social Media: 6 Key Reasons

 Social media platforms are powerful marketing channels thanks to extensive targeting options that allow you to present ads to people that are more likely to be interested in making a purchase (based on demographics, location and preferences).

-So while you can make sure that the right target audience sees your ads, you need professional graphic design to ensure that they actually interact with your ads.
+So while you can make sure that the right target audience sees your social media ads, professionally designed graphics can boost interaction.
 Design can greatly improve your storytelling, and help bring the key information, data or messages to your customers in a fun, accessible way.

 Dollar Shave club gained internet fame with their wonderfully funny YouTube ad, but beyond that, they’ve mastered the art of verbal and visual communication.
 Their key value proposition is that self care for men doesn’t have to be overpriced or complicated — but you can still embrace it.